 - Faded lane demarcations

 - The presence of oil, water, snow, etc., on the road

 While accidents caused by these issues aren’t always fatal, you can sue the government, i.e., state, county, or city for compensation if you’re injured.
 Furthermore, there is a chance that the issue will be fixed so that others don’t encounter the same accident.

 However, there are a couple of complications when it comes to suing for road defects.
 Some of the issues you may encounter are:

-If your accident was the result of roadway imperfections, the best thing to do is hire a car accident lawyer right away.
+Given all of these factors, if your accident was the result of roadway imperfections, the best thing to do is hire a car accident lawyer right away.

 Many accidents are caused by manufacturing and design faults associated with the cars we drive.
-While these types of accidents are comparatively less common, but their lawsuits tend to be more prominent.
+These types of accidents are comparatively less common, but their lawsuits tend to be more prominent.
 Furthermore, as we increasingly offload a lot of driving to the vehicle itself, these defects and the lawsuits that stem from them may increase.

 Almost any part of a motor vehicle can end up being defective.
 Some dangerous components in the past have included airbags, seat belts, ignition systems, steering wheel issues, braking systems, etc. However, the defects aren’t limited to these components alone.

 As mentioned above, design defects, labeling defects, and manufacturing defects can put occupants at risk.
 When an accident occurs because of these defects, it is the car manufacturer that’s held liable.
 However, in some of these lawsuits, parts manufacturers, mechanics, dealers, and shipping companies may also be held liable.